American Bowl

-The American Bowl was a series of National Football League pre-season exhibition games that were held at sites outside the United States between 1986 and 2005.
+The American Bowl was a series of National Football League preseason exhibition games that were held at sites outside the United States between 1986 and 2005.

 The league started the American Bowl series in 1986 primarily to promote American football in other countries.
 After successful games in London's Wembley Stadium, the series was expanded to Japan.
 After 1990, games were also played in Montreal and Berlin to promote the new World League of American Football (later NFL Europe) which started in 1991.

 Game history

 Previous games outside the U.S.

 Several earlier pre-season games involved NFL teams and were played outside the United States, without being labeled "American Bowl" games.
 Between 1950 and 1983, there were 13 football games involving NFL or AFL teams played on foreign soil.
 Six games in Canada between 1950–1961 pitted NFL teams against CFL teams with the NFL team winning all six games.
 These games were a hybrid of US and Canadian football.
 One game involved an AFL team (the Buffalo Bills, who lost 38–21 to the CFL's Hamilton Tiger-Cats).

 The NFL and CFL also arranged games in each other's country as part of what NFL commissioner Pete Rozelle called "harmonious relations" between the leagues.
 In 1960, the New York Giants scheduled exhibitions in Montreal and Toronto in response to a 1958 CFL matchup in Philadelphia; the Montreal game was subsequently canceled due to scheduling conflicts with the Montreal Alouettes, who opposed it as an "invasion" of their city.

 Five games also used the American Bowl format without the name prior to 1986.
 One of these games was an AFL–NFL matchup, Boston vs. Detroit on August 25, 1969.
 Firstly, two games were played in Montreal in 1969.
 Then NFL exhibition games took place in Tokyo (1976), Mexico City (1978), and London (1983) before the term American Bowl was coined.
 The game in Tokyo was called the "Mainichi Star Bowl" to reflect its sponsors Mainichi Shimbun and Sports Nippon.
 The game in London was called the "Global Cup".